pcoet/pcoet.github.io/docs/about.md

 algorithms, and machine learning.
 I studied English literature in college and got interested in computer programming later in life.
-Working with code is now part of my job, and writing code has provided me with new outlets for creativity and opportunities for research.
+Working with code is now part of my job, and writing code has provided me with new outlets for creativity and opportunities for learning.
 For the last couple of years, I've done most of my coding in TypeScript, Go, and Python.